 - 1. The application (Exhibit 4) - 2.
 The duplication of benefit agreement (Exhibit 5) signed by the head and co-head of household - 3.
-A self-certification of income and hardship form (Exhibit 6) for each adult household member with income and/or a hardship - 4.
-The resident income certification (Exhibit 8) - 5.
-A lease or mortgage statement in the applicant's name - 6.
+A self-certification of income and hardship form (Exhibit 6) for each adult household member with income and/or a hardship applying for mortgage assistance or emergency repair assistance - 4.
+The resident income certification for applicants applying for mortgage assistance or emergency repair assistance (Exhibit 8) - 5.
+A lease, proof of tenancy, or mortgage statement in the applicant's name - 6.
 A statement of the amount of past due rent, if applicable - 7.
 Payment-related documents: Contact information for the landlord, mortgage company and /or utility company.
 This might include a lease, monthly mortgage statement, or utility bill with the property address if utilities are paid under the program.
-Before paying a past due utility bill, get the original bill to show it was after March 1. - 8.
-Identification for each household member
+Before paying a past due utility bill, get the original bill to show it was after March 1.

-9. For emergency repair cases: Documentation of homeownership; one of the following: Warranty Deed, Homestead Exemption, Quit-Claim Deed, Tax Records, Long-term Lease, or Life Estate.
+- 8. An ID for each household member for mortgage and emergency repair assistance.
+An ID for the applicant impacted by COVID for rental assistance. - 9.
+For emergency repair cases: Documentation of homeownership; one of the following: Warranty Deed, Homestead Exemption, Quit-Claim Deed, Tax Records, Long-term Lease, or Life Estate.